Energetic Proton Back-Precipitation onto the Solar Atmosphere in Relation to Long-Duration Gamma-Ray Flares: Precipitation from instantaneous injection at a given injection height

-We indicate as $N_p$ the number of protons that successfully precipitate to the precipitation radius $r_p$ within a simulation and we calculate the precipitation fraction, $P$ (percentage of the injected population that reach $r_p$ for injection at height $r_i$ over the full simulation time of 24 hours).
-Unless otherwise specified we study precipitation to a precipitation radius of $r_p = 1$ R$_\odot$.
+For a simulation in which $N$ particles were injected at height $r_i$, we define the instantaneous precipitation fraction $P$ as the percentage of the injected population that reached $r_p$, $P$=$N_p$/$N$ $\times 100$, where $N_p$ is the number of protons that successfully precipitate.
+Unless otherwise specified, we study precipitation to $r_p = 1$ R$_\odot$.
+In our simulations we assume the velocity distribution to be isotropic at the location of injection.
 Table \ref{sim-table} gives values of $N_p$ and $P$ for our simulations.